 These nascent businesses will be the stars of the Hong Kong tech stage next month as the RISE technology conference returns to the city.

 RISE, which Cathay Pacific is sponsoring, highlights Hong Kong’s burgeoning status as a tech hub.
 The city is home to a network of incubators – companies that offer bursaries, subsidised workspace and mentoring – and access to investment from all kinds of financial institutions.
-Hong Kong’s location, close to mainland China’s southern provinces which are home to much of the world’s tech manufacturing, also helps.
+Hong Kong’s location, close to the southern provinces of the Chinese mainland which are home to much of the world’s tech manufacturing, also helps.

 As Hong Kong’s flagship carrier, Cathay Pacific has already started to capitalise on this growing reputation as a hub for tech start-ups.
 For the past two years, the airline has hosted its own hackathon, a two-day event in October that gives young people the opportunity to use technology to improve the overall passenger experience.
 Young coders learn skills while working to a strict overnight deadline.
 The winning idea at last year’s event was CX Touch, an app that will enable passengers to request inflight services from their smartphone, the brainchild of students from the Hong Kong Institute of Vocational Education.